Dropsource/monarch/CONTRIBUTING.md

-## WIP

-After cloning this repo:
+# Contributing to Monarch

+We have worked hard to make the contribution process as painless as possible.
+This repo includes various build scripts which should make it easy to contribute to Monarch.
+The scripts can be run from macOS and Windows.

+The steps below will help you set up Monarch in your local environment.

+1. Clone this repo to your local environment.

-1. Create a cli/lib/settings.dart file with these contents:
+2. Create a cli/lib/settings.dart file with these contents:
 ```
 const DEPLOYMENT = 'local';
 const ELASTICSEARCH_ENDPOINT = '';